 #1 UTM-Based Targeting

 For every social media, influencer, or ad campaign that you run, create a corresponding online experience to greet and mirror the content that drove the visitor to click through to the site.
-This could include keywords used in the post, the offer itself (coupon code, gift, etc.), the product imagery used, or even the influencer’s name!
+This could include keywords used in the post, the UTMs, the offer itself (coupon code, gift, etc.), the product imagery used, or even the influencer’s name!

 Use swipe-up links in stories to drive traffic to specific landing pages (these could also be full-page takeovers) that feature the referring influencer’s name, picture, offer, etc., to personalize their experience and deepen the visitor’s connection to the brand.